-The Act further provides that the Minister may appoint a person to act as Chairperson or Member of the Commission under certain circumstances.
+The Act further provides that the Minister may appoint a person to act as Chairperson or Member of the Commission under certain circumstances, pursuant to section 48 of the Act.
+Ms Genevieve Butler was appointed by the Minister under section 48 as Commission Member with effect from 14 May 2021.